|UCAS code||BCL0||Duration||3 years (BA)|

 |IB:||38 (including core points) with 666 at HL|

 |Or any other equivalent (see other UK qualifications, and international qualifications)|

 Wherever possible, your grades are considered in the context in which they have been achieved.
 (See further information on how we use contextual data.)

 |Helpful:||Biology or Mathematics to A-level, Advanced Higher, Higher Level in the IB or any other equivalent can be helpful to students in completing this course, although they are not required for admission.|

 If a practical component forms part of any of your science A‐levels used to meet your offer, we expect you to pass it.

 If English is not your first language you may also need to meet our English language requirements.

 All candidates must follow the application procedure as shown in applying to Oxford.
 The information below gives specific details for students applying for this course.

 All candidates must take the computer-based Thinking Skills Assessment (TSA) as part of their application.
-Separate registration for each test is required and it is the responsibility of the candidate to ensure that they are registered for these tests.
+Separate registration for this test is required and it is the responsibility of the candidate to ensure that they are registered.
 We strongly recommend making the arrangements in plenty of time before the deadline.
 For everything you need to know, and further guidance on how to prepare, see the TSA page.

 You do not need to submit any written work when you apply for this course.